ripienaar/puppet-parselocalconfig/README.markdown

 What is this?
 =============
-A script that reads catalogs from Puppet versions 0.24, 0.25 and 2.6 and displays the contents.
+A puppet face that reads catalogs from Puppet and displays the contents.

 Usage
 =====
 <pre>
-# parselocalconfig.rb /var/lib/puppet/client_yaml/catalog/fqdn.yaml
+# puppet catalog print
 Classes included on this node:
         fqdn
         common::linux